MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/conference-scheduling-and-management.md

 The **ConferenceSession**.**ParticipantEndpointAttendanceChanged** event notifies the application of endpoints joining and leaving the Focus.
 A like-named event is exposed on **McuSession** subclasses to notify an application of endpoints joining and leaving the MCU.
 An application can detect changes to the properties of the endpoints by the **ParticipantEndpointPropertiesChanged** event.

 As with conference commands, an application receives MCU-related events even if there is no active media flow with that MCU.
 This allows applications to monitor the roster before the media is established.
-For this reason, it is important for the application to register for the applicable **McuSession** subclass events before the **ConferenceSession**.**BeginJoin** method is called.
+For this reason, it's important for the application to register for the applicable **McuSession** subclass events before the **ConferenceSession**.**BeginJoin** method is called.

 ## Adding a call to an MCU